Unified bijections for planar hypermaps with general cycle-length constraints: Bijections for hypermaps with general cycle-length constraints

 We now explain how to get Theorem~\ref{thm:special-charged-maps} from Theorem~\ref{theo:bij-shifted-0}.
-Let $\cC$ be the set of pairs $(M,\si)$ where $M$ is a vertex-rooted map (i.e., every dark face has degree 2), and $\si$ is a fitting charge function such that $\si(e)=-2$ for every edge $e$ (i.e., dark face $e$) and $\si(f)=2$ for every face $f$ (i.e., light face $f$).
-We need to prove the two following claims:\\ \textbf{Claim 1.} The set $\cC$ identifies to the set of partially charged maps considered in Theorem~\ref{thm:special-charged-maps}.\\ \textbf{Claim 2.} The weighted hypermobiles associated to the set $\cC$ by the bijection of Theorem~\ref{theo:bij-shifted-0} identify with the suitably weighted mobiles considered in Theorem~\ref{thm:special-charged-maps}.
+Recall that vertex-rooted maps identify with vertex-rooted hypermaps such that every dark face has degree 2 (see Figure \ref{fig:maps-are-hypermaps}).
+We can therefore translate the setting of \ref{thm:special-charged-maps} in terms of hypermaps.
+Let $\cC$ be the set of pairs $(H,\si)$ such that $H$ is a vertex-rooted hypermap where every dark face has degree 2, and $\si$ is a fitting charge function with $\si(e)=-2$ for every dark face $e$ and $\si(f)=2$ for every light face $f$.
+We need to prove the two following claims:\\